Zac-HD/hypofuzz/docs-src/literature.rst

 lines flagged by e.g. :pypi:`flake8`; though the balance between directed and general exploration might take some tuning.

+Directed swarm testing :cite:`DirectedSwarmTesting` takes a slightly different approach: it is assumed that *some* randomly generated test cases will execute the target code, and so the goal is to increase that proportion by biasing the swarm configuration towards including 'trigger' features and omitting 'suppressors'.

 Predictive fuzzing, scaling laws, & when to stop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~